 - let tamariki and rangatahi know they have rights

 - initiate a discussion about their rights.

 It is up to the social worker to decide how to have the discussion based on the developmental and emotional needs of te tamaiti or rangatahi.

 When we talk about rights with tamariki or rangatahi, they might want to discuss a range of experiences.
 These experiences can be useful for understanding the needs and aspirations of te tamaiti or rangatahi and for populating the Tamariki All About Me plan.

 Be aware that during conversations with tamariki and rangatahi about their rights, they may disclose incidents of historical or current abuse or neglect or other matters that are sensitive to them.
 We need to be prepared to respond appropriately at the time.
 Consider whether a report of concern is required and provide support.

 The engagement cards:

-- are divided into topic areas, for example, orange cards are about caregivers, and purple cards are about rights in regards to family/whānau and culture.
+- are divided into topic areas, for example, orange cards are about caregivers, and purple cards are about rights about family/whānau and culture

 - consist of approximately 30 cards